The First Global e-Competition on Astronomy and Astrophysics: Academic tasks and the evaluation process

-The 12 member working group, formed to conceptualise the GeCAA, was maintained as the International Academic Committee (AC) for the 1st GeCAA.
-Some of the AC members are authors of the present article.
-The names of the AC members were communicated to the International Board for their approval and the AC members were requested to recuse themselves from the training / selection of their respective national teams.
+The 12-member working group, formed to conceptualise the GeCAA, was maintained as the International Academic Committee (AC) for the 1st GeCAA.
+The names of the AC members were communicated to the International Board for their approval and the AC members were requested to recuse themselves from the training and selection of their respective national teams.
 The AC was tasked with the collection, grading and selection of the problems to be assigned.
 Suitable questions were sourced through voluntary contributions by various contributors from the national teams.
-Representatives from 16 countries submitted entries, many multiple, and a total of 56 problems/questions were collected.
-These were each evaluated by at least two members of the AC and discussed during a series of weekly on-line meetings.
+Representatives from 16 countries submitted entries, many of which were multiple entries, and a total of 56 problems/questions were collected.
+These were each evaluated by at least two members of the AC and discussed during a series of weekly online meetings.
 Of the 56 problems, 31 were categorised as theoretical, 7 as observational, 13 pertaining to data analysis and 5 were found to be suitable as team tasks.
-The questions, together, spanned the following knowledge areas: celestial (planar) geometry, coordinate systems and spherical trigonometry, celestial mechanics, black body radiation, optical instruments, optical observations (magnitudes, photometry etc.), stellar spectroscopy, the Sun, planetary astrophysics, stellar physics, exoplanets, AGNs, and cosmology.
+The questions spanned the following knowledge areas: celestial (planar) geometry, coordinate systems and spherical trigonometry, celestial mechanics, black body radiation, optical instruments, optical observations (magnitudes, photometry etc.), stellar spectroscopy, the Sun, planetary astrophysics, stellar physics, exoplanets, active galactive nuclei, and cosmology.